web projects

 scientific meeting web pages

 I frequently help construct website for 'scientific meetings'.
-The sites are designed to be easy to use, provide all the right information, and to be as automated as possible.
-A good example is the EURING 2009 Conference.
-The site (which is based on the same template as this website) uses file uploads, binhex encoding, smart re-directs, and a few other whizzy things.
-I've also spent some time trying to make the site compatible with both IE and non-IE browsers.
+The sites are designed to be easy to use, provide all the right information, and to be as automated -- and simple to maintain -- as possible.
+A good example is the EURING 2023 conference.
+The site (which is based on the same template as this website) uses file uploads, binhex encoding, CSS, smart re-directs, and a few other whizzy things (or, things that were whizzy went I first constructed the template).

 software for population analysis